Academic Catalog

 Special Facilities and/or Equipment

-A. Classroom and/or lab equipped with computers, internet access, printers, browser software, overhead projector, LCD display, and screen.
+1. When taught in person: classroom and/or lab equipped with computers, internet access, browser software, and audio/visual equipment.

 Method(s) of Evaluation